benitomartin/mlops-car-prices/README.md

 The dataset used has been downloaded from [Kaggle](https://www.kaggle.com/datasets/hellbuoy/car-price-prediction) and a preliminary data analysis was performed (see [notebooks](https://github.com/benitomartin/mlops-car-prices/tree/main/notebooks) folder), to get some insights for the further project development.

-Below you can find some instructions to understand the project content.
+Below you can find some instructions to understand the project content and at the end of this file a check list for the peer-to-peer review.
 Feel free to clone this repo :wink:

 ## Tech Stack